Admission Plugins Configuration

 In the current version, the default ones are:

 The Kubermatic Kubernetes Platform also provides support for three additional plugins that can be enabled if needed:

-PodNodeSelector plugin expands an additional view for the plugin configuration.
+PodNodeSelector plugin expands an additional view for the plugin-specific configuration.

 In this view you can define selector for namespaces that have no label selector specified.
 This example defines the default